blaze/blaze/docs/source/install.rst

 ::

-    $ make build
+    $ python setup.py install

-To build documentation:
+To build documentation on a unix-based system:

 ::